intel/opencl-intercept-layer/docs/controls.md

 ##### `DevicePerfCounterTiming` (bool)

-If set to a nonzero value and DevicePerfCounterCustom is set, the Intercept Layer for OpenCL Applications will enable Intel GPU Performance Counters to track the minimum, maximum, and average performance counter deltas for each OpenCL command.
-This operation may be fairly intrusive and may have side effects; in particular it forces all command queues to be created with PROFILING\_ENABLED and may increment the reference count for application events.
+If set to a nonzero value and DevicePerfCounterEventBasedSampling is set, the Intercept Layer for OpenCL Applications will report the average Intel GPU Performance Counters for each OpenCL command.
 When the process exits, this information will be included in the file "clIntercept\_report.txt".
 This feature will only function if the Intercept Layer for OpenCL Applications is built with MDAPI support.

 ##### `DevicePerfCounterReportMax` (bool)